Table of contents

 The rundo program sends the path of the do-file to the Stata Command window, preceded by the word "do" and followed by Enter.
 If more than one instance of Stata is open, the do-file is executed in the Stata window that was most recently active.
 If Stata is not open, the rundo program starts Stata and then runs the do-file.
 Note that a do-file must be saved before the rundo program is called because it looks for the saved version of the document that is currently being edited.
 An alternative would be to first select the entire text in the editor and then call the rundolines program, which passes all selected lines to Stata.

 The rundolines program saves the highlighted lines in a temporary file and then sends the path of the temporary file to the Command window in Stata, preceded by "do" and followed by Enter.
 If more than one instance of Stata is open, the commands are executed in the Stata window that was most recently active.
 If Stata is not open, the rundolines program starts Stata and then runs the selected commands.
-Because rundolines can run only a few commands but also a complete do-file, it can in effect serve the same purpose as rundo.
+Because rundolines can run either a few selected commands or a complete do-file, it can in effect serve the same purpose as rundo.
 The author of the programs uses only rundolines; rundo is only maintained for historical reasons.